AMD Claims World’s Fastest Per-Core Performance with New EPYC Rome 7Fx2 CPUs

 As we can see, the top of the stack remains unchanged.
 But while those models tend to grab the flashbulbs, the real volume resides in the mid-range dual-socket server market.

-AMD's models slot in below the new VMware licensing model that doubles pricing for processors with more than 32 cores.
-The increased per-core performance also benefits systems where per-core licensing costs often outweighs the price of the hardware.
-Utilizing that software more fully will ultimately reduce cost, and AMD tackles that mission with a 500 MHz increase to the base frequencies, which comes along with a 60W increase in TDP for the 24-core 48-thread EPYC 7F72, a 90W increase for the 16-core 32-thread EPYC 7F52, and a 25W increase for the EPYC 7F32.
+AMD's new processors slot in below the new VMware licensing model that doubles pricing for processors with more than 32 cores.
+The increased per-core performance also benefits systems where per-core licensing costs often outweigh the price of the hardware.
+Utilizing the software more fully will ultimately reduce cost, and AMD tackles that mission with a 500 MHz increase to the base frequencies.
+That comes with a 60W increase in TDP for the 24-core 48-thread EPYC 7F72, a 90W increase for the 16-core 32-thread EPYC 7F52, and a 25W increase for the EPYC 7F32.

 AMD also increased the boost frequency to 3.7 GHz for its 24-core model, and 3.9 GHz for its 16- and 8-core variants.
 These boost frequencies adhere to AMD's standard practice of guaranteeing the rating for one physical core only, which is then complemented by thread-targeting that ensures the fastest core receives the brunt of single-threaded workloads.

-The increased L3 cache capacities also pop off the page, with the 24-core model sporting 192MB of L3, a 64MB increase, and the 16-core model weighs in with a whopping 256MB of cache, a whopping increase of 128MB.
+The increased L3 cache capacities also pop off the page, with the 24-core model sporting 192MB of L3, a 64MB increase, and the 16-core model weighs in with a whopping 256MB of cache, an incredible increase of 128MB.
 This beefy cache is incredibly potent in the target applications and contributes to the increased per-core performance.

 AMD EPYC Rome 7Fx2 Performance and Systems

-AMD cited performance benchmarks in a few applications that typically come with a per-core licensing.
+AMD cited performance benchmarks in a few applications that typically come with per-core licensing models.
 That includes a surprising claim of 31% more performance from a single 7F72 model than two of Intel's Xeon Gold 6246 chips.

 Improved performance is great, but it won't enjoy broad uptake if there isn't a robust set of qualified solutions available from reputable vendors.
 As such, AMD has been busy building out its ecosystem of platforms.
-The company now has 110 platforms in the market and plans to expand to 140+ by the end of 2020 from the likes of Dell, HPE, and Lenovo.
+The company now has 110 platforms in the market and plans to expand to 140+ by the end of 2020 from the likes of Dell, HPE, and Lenovo, among others.

 AMD also continues to broaden the spate of instances available through cloud service providers, with 106 available now in all flavors, from compute to balanced types, and plans for 150+ by the end of the year.
 These instances come from industry leaders like AWS, Microsoft, Google, IBM, Oracle, Tencent, and Baidu.